ProchaLu/react-landing-page-clone/README.md

-# this is a clone from a landing page
+# this is a clone from a landing page (https://www.brightful.me/play/)

-## there is NO responsive design, please use width between 992px and 1199px or the site is not the same as the original page
+## there is NO responsive design, please use width between 992px and 1199px or the page is not the same as the original page!

+### the font of the original page is GILFOY, it is not free so I used ROBOTO.

 # Getting Started with Create React App